ShernOc/React/r.md

 React
 - is a JS library framework.
 - It helps Organize, Structure, separates the codes based on Functionality, and its easy to read.
+- It helps Organize,Reuse and Maintain the code.

 Key features of React is that its
 1. Declarative - What should the program accomplish.
 (What am i supposed to do? )